Information doesn’t have A price

 - privileged accounts and risky users management

-- work session record and watching from the web interface (in real or deferred)
+- work session record and watching from the web interface in real (or deferred) time

 - set up access rules and alerts on targeted events